TsubasaFujii/snake/README.md

 # Funky Snake [School Project]

+I made this for a school assignment whose purpose was to practice DOM manipulation in December, 2021.

 Famous classic game.
-Up to two players.\
+Up to two players.<br />
 Snakes are controlled by keys and because of that, not mobile-friendly.

 - It's built in vanilla JavaScript, HTML, and CSS.